 Click Start to initiate the repair.

-Method#4 Kernel for Outlook PST Repair
+Method#4 Outlook PST Repair

 As earlier stated, Scanpst.exe is only useful in minor corruption cases.
 If you are unable to repair the affected PST files containing your Calendar items, then this implies that you need the help of a professional tool.
-To ease the repair process, we highly recommend Kernel for Outlook PST Recovery tool.
+To ease the repair process, we highly recommend Outlook PST Recovery tool.
 Using this tool, one can repair a large-sized PST in a jiffy.
 It is also possible to recover earlier deleted mailbox items.
 One striking feature that sets it apart from other tools is the capability to export the recovered files directly to Office 365, email servers and webmails.

 The calendar feature of Outlook is used by many users as their personal assistant and planner.
 Just like any other mailbox item, the Outlook calendar too can become inaccessible due to file damage or deletion.
 Here, we have discussed the top four ways that can be used to recover the Outlook calendar.
-In the case of severe corruption, when all of the manual methods fail, then one can rely on a trustworthy tool such as Kernel for Outlook PST Recovery.
+In the case of severe corruption, when all of the manual methods fail, then one can rely on a trustworthy tool such as Outlook PST Recovery.